anttihaap/distributed-backup-system/REPORT.md

 ## Communication

 The messaging between the nodes (e.g. proposing a contract for nodes in the network, nodes joining the network) is conducted with UDP.
 The file transfer is done over TCP connection for reliability.
 Messages are passed clockwise in the ring when a new node joins.
 When the address of the receiving node is known (e.g. file's backup nodes), messages are sent directly between the two nodes.
 PING messages (for refreshing node state) are multicast to all nodes.
+Nodes communicate directly via UDP on the backup process.

 ## Peer network architecture